lidofinance/withdrawals-api/README.md

 See `/health` for checking service memory storage and provider health.

-`GET /readyz` checks that the job-updated CL validator data used for withdrawal estimates is fresh.
+`GET /readyz` checks that request-time data has finished initializing and that the job-updated CL validator data used for withdrawal estimates is fresh.
 It does not call EL or CL.

 `/health`, `/readyz`, `/livez`, and `/metrics` are excluded from server caching via `@SkipCache()`